Artem-Mehes/formik-react-form/README.md

 ## Instructions for installing and starting a project

-1. npm install
+1. yarn install
-2. npm run start
+2. yarn run start

 ## Tech Stack
 * React